 Hydroquinone is another troubling product.
 It commonly appears in products for lightening skin, moisturizers, and some cleansers.
 This harmful chemical leads to ochronosis.
 It can leave black and blue lesions on exposed parts of the skin.
 This is often disfiguring, and it is not reversible either.

 Baby washes often contain coal tar.
-Lipsticks and hair dyes commonly contain lead, though none lists it as an ingredient (as it is universally acknowledged to be a contaminant rather than an ingredient).
-Other heavy metals found in cosmetics include mercury that impairs the development of the brain and mineral oils that stop the skin from expelling toxins.
+Lipsticks and hair dyes commonly contain lead, though none lists it as an ingredient (as it is universally acknowledged as a contaminant rather than an ingredient).
+Other heavy metals found in cosmetics include mercury which impairs the development of the brain, and mineral oils that stop the skin from expelling toxins.
 It is important to consider the effects of heavy metals on human health.
 Although there are some heavy metals that are beneficial to human health, one should be educated on which ones to look out for to avoid possible health problems.
 Your health will benefit from exposure to some of them (as with iron, zinc, copper, or manganese), though there are a few others that you should limit your exposure to (like mercury and lead).